wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 ## Hardware

 Qubes works fine on both desktops and laptops.
-Being usable on laptops has been a design goal of theirs from the start.
+From the start, they've made it a goal for Qubes to be a good fit for laptops.

 You'll want at least 8G of RAM (I've run Qubes on boxes with 4G and it was usable, but just barely - not recommended).
 You'll want an SSD.
 If you plan on keeping backups, you'll want a big SSD.
 Everything else is negotiable.

-If you have a specific device in mind, make sure to look for it in the [Qubes Hardware Compatibility List](https://www.qubes-os.org/hcl/).
+If you have a specific device in mind, make sure to check for it in the [Qubes Hardware Compatibility List](https://www.qubes-os.org/hcl/).
 That page can also serve as a buying guide.

 My personal preference is for used or refurbished ThinkPads.
-The prices are great, the laptops are tough, and you almost never need to worry about Linux support, because nerds fucking love them.
-See if you can buy locally (for the Seattle area, [InterConnection](https://interconnection.org/) is great); you can also find refurb hardware for cheap on Newegg and elsewhere.
+The prices are great, the laptops are tough, and you almost never need to worry about Linux support because nerds fucking love them.
+See if you can buy locally (if you're in the Seattle area, [InterConnection](https://interconnection.org/) is great); you can also find refurb hardware for good prices online (I've had good luck buying through Newegg).
 Of course, used hardware may be less attractive depending on your threat model; in that case, maybe it's worth considering buying something new off the shelf.

 You'll need a USB drive to write the installer to.
 I like to get a new drive for each install, just so I know where it has(n't) been.
+Of course, buying new hardware is not a guarantee against tampering at the factory level (which some governments are known to pervasively engage in).

 ## Firmware

 First off, make sure your laptop's firmware is up to date.
 This isn't strictly _necessary_, but it is a good idea (especially with older ThinkPads).
 It'll be easiest to do this now, before you've installed AEM.

-Be careful here, as the usual caveats apply: make sure your laptop has a full charge and stays plugged in from start to finish.
+Be careful here.
+The usual warnings apply: make sure your laptop has a full charge and stays plugged in from start to finish.
 You do not want anything to go wrong here, or else you might end up in an unrecoverable fail state.

 ## Getting an image